Very clean, good location, good facilities.Mr Welchman

 patio and large lawned area to the front of the property, loungers, table and seating for six, sea views.

 Electric storage heaters throughout.
 Parking for up to four vehicles.
 Please note the owner lives next door and there is a locked internal door in the kitchen to her property, also guests are requested to use the front garden only.
 Low steps leading up to property.
 Please note this property is on a hill and there is a steep driveway leading to the property.
-This property may not be suited for those with mobility issues, WiFi, short breaks available.
+This property may not be suitable for those with mobility issues, WiFi.

 Very clean, good location, good facilities.Mr Welchman